AnvilM/mcp-php-boilerplate/README.md

 - **APP_DEBUG**: Enables or disables debug mode, influencing the display of detailed error information.
 - **APP_NAME**: Name of the application.
 - **APP_DESCRIPTION**: Short description of the application.

+Additional custom variables can be added as needed.

 #### Application Configuration